Food Safety

 Quality Assurance System

 The Sapporo Group has set up a Group Quality Assurance Department as an organization to facilitate permeation of a “prevention-type quality assurance” system within and outside of the Group.
 The Group Quality Assurance Department also monitors whether each operating company has been steadily implementing daily quality assurance activities.
-Regular meetings with managers of Quality Assurance Departments from each company in the Sapporo Group are held to share information on quality risks and to ensure measures are taken for risk reduction.
+We hold regular meetings with quality assurance personnel from each business company within the Sapporo Group to share quality risks and promote measures for their reduction.

 Establishment of Global Quality Assurance Systems